nandineer/AWS_EKS/README.md

 # Create a  kubeconfig file where it stores the credentials for EKS:
-# kubeconfig configuration allows you to connect to your cluster using the kubectl command line.
+# Kubeconfig configuration allows you to connect to your cluster using the kubectl command line.

     **aws eks update-kubeconfig --region <<region-code >> --name <<my-cluster>>**
     ex: aws eks update-kubeconfig --region us-east-1 --name unus-eks-cluster-1

-# see if you can get the nodes you created
+# To Check the pods
     kubectl get nodes

 # Install nano editor in cloudshell.
 We will need this in the next task